Monday, Sept. 12 – Friday, Sept. 16, 9 AM – 2 PM

 What do you want out of life after Stanford?
 Wondering how to weave together what fits, is doable, and will be truly meaningful?
 Join us for Designing the Professional.
 This course applies the innovation principles of design thinking to the "wicked problem" of designing your life and vocation in and beyond Stanford.
-We'll approach these lifelong questions using a structured framework of design thinking tools and mindsets, set in a seminar where you can work out your ideas in conversation with your peers.
-Expect written and verbal exercises, ideation and prototyping methodology, decision making practices and hands on activities in pairs, trios and small groups.
+We'll approach these lifelong questions with a structured framework set in a seminar where you can work out your ideas in conversation with your peers.

-- Kathy Davies, MS, managing director, Life Design Lab
+- Kathy Davies, managing director, Life Design Lab

-- John Armstrong, MA, lecturer and fellow, Life Design Lab
+- Chris Simamora, lecturer and fellow, Life Design Lab

-- Emily Tsiang, MBA, lecturer and fellow, Life Design Lab
+- Shanice Webb, lecturer and fellow, Life Design Lab

 Audience & Capacity

-Open to all graduate students in any discipline, as well as postdoctoral fellows, if space allows.
-If oversubscribed, preference given to doctoral students near completion of their degree.
-Space is limited to 90.
+Open to all graduate students in any discipline, as well as postdoctoral scholars, if space allows.
+If oversubscribed, preference is given to doctoral students near completion of their degree.
+Space is limited to 75.

 By participating fully in this course, you will receive:

-- Practical skills and exercises for investigating alternatives and career "prototypes"
+Practical skills and exercises for investigating alternatives and life and career "prototypes"

-- A community of your peers with whom to share your ideas and hear how others are thinking about these important issues and questions
+A community of your peers in which to share your ideas and hear how others are thinking about these important issues and questions

 What is it you really want out of the life that your Stanford education is making available to you?
 Have more questions than answers?
 Have too many ideas for your career - or not enough?
 Wondering how to weave together what really fits you, is doable, and will be satisfying and meaningful?
 Then join us for Designing the Professional.
-All graduate students are invited from all disciplines.
+All graduate students from all disciplines are welcome.

 Past participants who took this course said the following about their experience: